joelouthan/Theologicus/src/psalms/psalm119-7.md

 ## The Psalm

->Psalm 119:7 (CSB) I will praise you with an upright heart when I learn your righteous judgments.
+>Psalm 119:7 I will praise you with an upright heart when I learn your righteous judgments.

 ## The Prayer